phoenix-rtos/phoenix-rtos-doc/ports/azure_sdk.md

 To build `azure_sdk` tests please set `LONG_TEST=y` environment variable before calling `build.sh`.

-In the result unit tests for the `c-utility` component should be placed in the `/bin` directory.
+In the result, unit tests for the `c-utility` component should be placed in the `/bin` directory.

 The tests have `ut_exe` suffix, for example: `connectionstringparser_ut_exe`.
 You run it as follows: